sebastiancesar/caripela/README.md

 ![screenshot-2](./game.png)

-A match starts, during 30 seconds you have to replicate the same face you have been assigned to the category is randomly presented (Bragueta in the screenshot).
+A match starts, a random category label is presented and you have to imitate the same face you have assigned for that category during the training phase (Bragueta in the screenshot).
-The vertical green bar indicate how close you are to the get the face replicated.
+The vertical green bar indicates how close you are to the get the face replicated.
 If you reach the top, another category is displayed.
-The challengue is replicate as much faces as you can, during 30 seconds.
+The challengue is to replicate as many faces as you can, during 30 seconds.
 Super silly, I know.

 ## The project

-The project is architectured in a client-server way.
+The project's architecture is divided in a client-server way.
 The server provide all the logic about image classification and the client is responsible for the image capturing and the "videogame" logic.

 ### Server

-The backend exposses an API, through websockets, for interacting with the pre-trained MobileNet model.
+The backend exposes an API, through websockets, for interacting with the pre-trained MobileNet model.

-This are the main events registered in the backend server:
+These are the main events registered in the backend server:

 const ADD_SAMPLE = 'backend_add_sample';
 const TRAIN = 'backend_train';